-The fair value of this asset class was determined using the market rate approach as the investments in this asset (1) class were determined not to be credit impaired using the market comparable companies approach.
-The unobservable inputs for both valuation techniques have been presented, but the fair value as of December 31, 2015
+The fair value of this asset class was determined using the market rate approach as the investments in this asset class were determined not to be credit impaired using the market comparable companies approach.

-(1)unobservable inputs for both valuation techniques have been presented, but the fair value as of December 31, 2015 was determined using the market rate approach.
+(1) The unobservable inputs for both valuation techniques have been presented, but the fair value as of September 30, 2016 was determined using the market rate approach.

-(2) Excludes \$24,193 of loans at fair value, which the Company valued using indicative bid and ask prices provided by an independent third party pricing service.
+(2) Excludes \$156 of non-accrual loans at fair value, which the Company valued on a liquidation basis.